-There are several key elements of nutrition it’s important to consider to maximise performance.
-The main focus with endurance training is to match your fuelling to the volume of training - this is known as 'periodising' the training diet.
-Your nutrition should look different on each day...
+There are several key elements of performance nutrition that are important to consider to maximise your performance.
+The main focus with endurance training is to match your daily fuel intake to the volume of training – this is known as 'periodised' nutrition.

-1. What to eat on rest & easy training days
+Plan 1: What should I eat on rest and easy training days?

-What to eat on rest & easy training days
+Find out what to eat on rest & easy training days.

 Plan 2: What should I eat on normal (moderate intensity) training days?

 On heavy training days you'll need to pay close attention to hydration levels and up your carbohydrate intake.
-Make sure you're eating the right kind of carbs with our recipe suggestions...
+Make sure you're eating the right kind of carbs with our high-intensity training days recipe suggestions.

 How to use the nutrition plans

-To give you an example, a typical week’s training for a half marathon will resemble the following towards the end of your training schedule.
+To give you an example, we’ve included a beginner’s week training plan from The Virgin London Marathon, from week 11 of your training.
 We’ve marked which diet plan you should be following that day in relation to the volume of training you’re undertaking.